jaykang1030/USPopulation/README.md

 # US Population

 ## Introduction
-In this project, I use R Shiny App and create a user interface visualization tool to analyze US Census Population data by interactively look through age distribution based on gender.
+In this project, I use R Shiny App and create a user interface visualization tool to analyze US Census Population data interactively by user selection of state and year.

 ## Data - US Census Bureau, Population Division